Our complaints policy

 Have you got a complaint against Leigh Day?

 There is a body called the Legal Ombudsman, an independent body that handles complaints about legal services.
-Its details are The Legal Ombudsman, PO Box 15870, Birmingham, B30 9EB, telephone 0300 555 0333.
-Legal Ombudsman email
+Its details are The Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ, telephone 0300 555 0333.
+Legal Ombudsman email and Legal Ombudsman website.

 The Legal Ombudsman has produced three helpful booklets to guide you if you have a complaint.
 We can let you have copies on request or you can find them on the Legal Ombudsman’s website.
-They are called Here to Help, Making a complaint and Guide to good complaints handling.
+They are called Here to Help, How to Complain to your Service Provider, and Our Approach to Putting Things Right.

 You can ask the Legal Ombudsman to become involved at the end our internal complaints procedure, if you are unhappy with the outcome.
 The Legal Ombudsman has a helpline if you need to speak to them about how to make a complaint.
 Calls are charged at a local rate and will be recorded.
 There is no charge for the Ombudsman’s services.